 Andy was a GP in Jericho until retiring in 2016.
 He has been a committee member since 2009 and undertook the role of Membership Secretary for ten years.
 Andy chairs the Attractive and Healthy Streets sub-committee, writes our monthly newsletter and helps to run stalls at various local events.

 Kathryn plays a key role in our community engagement and outreach activities, by heading-up Cyclox stalls at various festivals and street markets around Oxford during the course of the year.
 She has been volunteering with Cyclox since 2014.
+Kathryn is managing the allocation of donated bikes for the Bikes for Keyworkers project.

 Elise is a lifelong cyclist and has been car-less since 1993.
 She was a City Councillor for 15 years, Planning Chair, and a cycling Lord Mayor.
 A community activist since the early 80’s, she was on Broken Spoke board member for 6 years before joining the Cyclox committee.
 She currently owns 4.5 bikes.